 Chapter 2007-234, Laws of Florida, partially reinstated statutory language pertaining to the salary computation for school board members that existed in law prior to the repeal of such language by Chapter 2002-387, Laws of Florida.
 However, a portion of the new law was incorrectly drafted.
 The maximum county population for Population Group II was authorized as 49,000 rather than 49,999.
-For purposes of calculating salaries of school board members for fiscal year 2008, no county's population fell within the 49,001 through 49,999 range.
-Consequently, the incorrect statutory language did not prevent the LCIR staff from calculating salaries for school board members in every district.
-The LCIR staff has notified the appropriate legislative staff so that a statutory remedy can be proposed during the 2008 legislative session.
+For purposes of calculating salaries of school board members for the 2007-08 fiscal, no county's population fell within the 49,001 through 49,999 range so the error did not prevent school board members' salaries from being calculated.